solana-labs/solana/docs/src/apps/jsonrpc-api.md

 Solana nodes choose which bank state to query based on a commitment requirement set by the client.
 Clients may specify either:

-- `{"commitment":"max"}` - the node will query the most recent bank confirmed by the cluster as having reached `MAX_LOCKOUT_HISTORY` confirmations
+- `"max"` - the node will query the most recent bank confirmed by the cluster as having reached `MAX_LOCKOUT_HISTORY` confirmations
-- `{"commitment":"root"}` - the node will query the most recent bank having reached `MAX_LOCKOUT_HISTORY` confirmations on this node
+- `"root"` - the node will query the most recent bank having reached `MAX_LOCKOUT_HISTORY` confirmations on this node
-- `{"commitment":"single"}` - the node will query the most recent bank having reached 1 confirmation
+- `"single"` - the node will query the most recent bank having reached 1 confirmation
-- `{"commitment":"recent"}` - the node will query its most recent bank
+- `"recent"` - the node will query its most recent bank

 The commitment parameter should be included as the last element in the `params` array: